yunihafsarii/yunihafsarii/README.md

 ### My Project so far:
 - predicting hate speech
 - predicting hashtag for stackoverflow
-- EDA on stackoverfl developer dataset
+- EDA on stackoverflow developer dataset

 ### Create some blog posts for the purpose of summarizing my knowledge :